 First economics philosophy

-At this point we may need to remind ourselves that we are not making things especially difficult when we choose to introduce αληθευειν and gravitas into the metaphysical architecture.
-We are fully aware that Ancient Greek αληθευειν may simply be transported into English as “sincerity”, “honesty”, or “genuineness”.
-However, such translations would refer to properties of the individual-subject of epistemological metaphysics or of scientific psychology.
-Therefore, when we appropriate αληθευειν into our metaphysical architectonic, we mark the beginning of a philosophy which stands in contrast to Hegel’s rational dialectic form of explanation and to Heidegger’s anthropological pattern of argument, as it is found in Being and Time.
-While we are indebted to each (and we should not overlook Hegel especially, who stands at the inception of the phenomenological method of inquiry) we can be sure that both thinkers are biased in the Western tradition, which treats the human animal, his reason, and its commercium, with special priority.
+At this point, I may need to tell you that I am not intentionally making things difficult when I choose to introduce αληθευειν and gravitas into the metaphysical architecture.
+I am fully aware that Ancient Greek αληθευειν may simply be transported into English as “authenticity”.
+However, such a translation would refer to properties of the individual-subject of epistemological metaphysics or psychology.
+Therefore, when I appropriate αληθευειν into the metaphysical architectonic, I mark the beginning of a philosophy which stands in contrast to Hegel’s rational dialectic pattern of argument and to Heidegger’s anthropological form of description as it is found in Being and Time.
+While I am indebted to each (and we should not overlook Hegel especially, who stands at the inception of the phenomenological method of inquiry), we can be sure that both thinkers are biased in favor of the Western tradition, which treats human being, its Reason, and its commercium, with special priority.

 In thinking of the name of the discipline which treats of αληθευειν, we can turn towards Aristotle’s τα περι της πρωτης φιλοσοφιας (that is, “the [writings] concerning first philosophy”).
-Of course, the French philosopher Rene Descartes offers a more English-friendly term for this realm of thought; prima philosophia.
+Of course, Descartes offers a more English-friendly term for this realm of thought: prima philosophia.
 And so, following the Latinized expression, we might say that we are here doing prima economics—prime economics.
-However, for ease of translation into English, let us simply name the thinking space of the commercium as first economics.
+However, for ease of translation into English, let us simply name the thinking space of the economic or ecological commercium as first economics.